backdoordata/backdoordata.github.io/_posts/2020-02-11-TN-HPI-Analysis.md

     print(master_df[county_name])
 ```

-Making a very basic plot, we can now take a peak at the dataset.
+Making a very basic plot, we can now take a peak at the dataset!

 <p align="center">
   <img src="/images/HPI_linegraph.png">
 </p>

-The graph above is not ideal, it's so detailed that it's hard to see anything besides the obvious correlation between the counties.
+The graph above is not exactly ideal; it's so detailed that it's hard to see anything besides the obvious correlation between the counties.
 However, notice the increasing variation after the '08 recession as the HPI curves begin to uncluster.
 This is what we will focus on.

 # Creating Visualizations
 The Great Recession 'officially' ended in June of 2009, but as you can tell from the graph, the housing market continued to suffer.
 In the following lines of code, the dataframe is altered to only include years of post-recession recovery.